SAP/ui5-webcomponents/README.md

 	For more information, see [Importing UI5 Web Components](./docs/1-getting-started/02-importing-components.md) and [Understanding UI5 Web Components APIs](./docs/1-getting-started/03-understanding-components-APIs.md).

+## Typescript Support
+Since 1.11 we are providing Typescript definitions for all public APIs.
+However, the **Typescript support is experimental and subject to change**.
+If you consume the web components via Typescript, you might have to adjust your code before the Typescript definitions become final and officially supported.
+Please, share any kind of feedback about the provided types in GitHub.

 ### Is there a CDN I can use?

 No, you are expected to import only the components (or other public APIs) that you are going to use and bundle them along with the rest